Table of Contents

 A recognisable flower of the hedgerows, the flowers of Red Campion (Silene dioica) were said to resemble buttons.

-There was a belief held among children that they would be killed by lightning if they picked the flowers.
+Children believed they would be killed by lightning if they picked the flowers.

-Red Campion, like bluebells, had associations with fairies, or goblins, and their mischief.
+Red Campion, like bluebells, had associations with fairies or goblins and their mischief

-Scientific Name
+Scientific name

 Silene dioica